 The world the characters live in

-Speaking in 2011 inventor and futurist, Ray Kurzweil, held up his cell phone and said, "In 20 years, the technology in this cell phone will be available in a package the size of a blood cell."
-But a cell phone is not just a cell phone.
-It's also a camera, a recorder, an MP3 player and filled with apps.
+Speaking in 2011, inventor and futurist, Ray Kurzweil, held up his cell phone and said, "In 20 years, the technology in this cell phone will be available in a package the size of a blood cell."
+But a 'cell phone' is also a camera, a recorder, an MP3 player, and filled with apps.
 It's a 64 GB networked computer!

 So let's extrapolate 20 years.
-If you took a teaspoon full of those tiny computers and swallowed them, they would network together into a super computer 100 million times more powerful than Watson, the IBM computer that won on Jeopardy in 2011!
+If you swallowed a teaspoonful of those tiny computers, they would network together into a super computer 100 million times more powerful than Watson, the IBM computer that won on Jeopardy!

-The book takes place in a world where virtual reality is already well established.
-Genetic engineering has made disease and aging a thing of the past, and there are even answers to the population problem.
-And those nano-sized computers are taking care of everyone, wiping out the medical industry.
-The only keyboards will be virtual, but most computer interfaces will consist of speech and gesture.
+The story takes place in a world where virtual reality is already well established.
+Genetic engineering has made disease and aging things of the past, and there are even answers to the population problem.
+Those nano-sized computers take care of everyone, eliminating the medical industry.
+Most computer interfaces consist of speech and gesture.
 Even the virtual keyboard has all but disappeared.
 Welcome—to the future!